 - After Disney bought Marvel, there was a spike in pictures of the Disney princesses dressing up as Marvel superheroines (and some DC ones).

-- Fan-Art: Yes, they do indeed allow this.
+- Fan Art: Yes, they do indeed allow this.
+Just search for a popular franchise and you'll find plenty.

-- Fan Fiction: Also allowed as an extension of the above, as a subcategory under "Literature".
+- Fan Fiction: Also allowed as an extension of the above.

 - Scenery Porn: Many artists love to draw detailed areas.